2013 Conference and AGM: York

 - Noortje Uphoff & Annie Quick: Born in Bradford – Studying maternal and child health in an ethnically diverse population with marked social inequality.
-View presentation.

 - Jeff Evans: Governing by Numbers in the Globalising World – PIAAC and the international assessment of adult numeracy.
 View presentation.
+No video available.

 3:30: Coffee Session 4 – 4:00: “Futures for the New Generation (and the next riots)”